 For the next six years after that, he was a merchandising manager at Capitol Records.
 His work at Capitol is covered in the web series, The Capitol Days,* by Bill Muster's daughter, Nori.
 For two years after leaving Capitol, he worked at Ampex with marketing associate Piet Goedewaagen to popularize magnetic tape.
 They used his Hollywood connections to secure contracts with record companies to market their vinyl LPs as reel-to-reel tapes.
 In the process, Ampex sold lots of tape players.

-From 1961 to his death in 1989, Bill Muster ran a series of businesses from his 1930s-era studio building at 6900 Santa Monica Boulevard (Historic Route 66).* The building is an example of Depression era Art Deco, which was less decorative due to the hard economic times.
+From 1961 to the end of his life, Bill Muster ran a series of businesses from his 1930s-era studio building at 6900 Santa Monica Boulevard (Historic Route 66).* The building is an example of Depression era Art Deco, which was less decorative due to the hard economic times.
 It has bow truss roofs and was remodeled as a post-production studio in the 1980s and 1990s.
-Business run under that roof, along with senior business partner Richard Simonton included: the Los Angeles and Orange County music by Muzak franchise, California Communications post-production studios, Pacific Network, Inc. sound and lighting equipment rental company, the Delta Queen Steamboat Company,* and the editorial offices of his travel book series for the Rand McNally, World Traveler's Almanac.*
+Business run under that roof, along with senior business partner Richard Simonton included: the Los Angeles and Orange County music by Muzak franchise, California Communications, sound and lighting equipment rental company, and later studio; Pacific Network, Inc., selling intercom and telephone equipment to businesses; the Delta Queen Steamboat Company,* and the editorial offices of his travel book series for the Rand McNally, World Traveler's Almanac.*

 One of the greatest honors he received in his lifetime was when the Society for American Travel Writers (SATW) bestowed the Marco Polo Award on him in 1988.
 They also named their photo contest after him for his effort in developing the show.
 It is now known as the Muster Photo Competition.*

 His main legacy is the Bill Muster Foundation, which supports photo journalism and travel photography, along with organizations that work for better communication and social justice.*